aanand2300/aanand2300.github.io/_pages/about.md

 ---

 ### About me
 Hi!
 I am Aniket, a Master's student at [Georgia Tech](https://www.gatech.edu/) advised by [Professor Alberto Dainotti](https://faculty.cc.gatech.edu/~adainotti6/).
-I am studying [M.S. in Computer Science](https://www.cc.gatech.edu/degree-programs/master-science-computer-science) and specializing in Computing Systems.
+I am studying Computer Science and specializing in Computing Systems.
 My research interest lies in Internet Measurement, Internet-Wide Computer Networks and Security.
 Recently, my research has focused on classifying major networks at various geolocations, identifying internet outages, and exploring internet-wide scanners.

 <ins>Updates</ins>
 * <b>I am on a lookout for Ph.D. positions starting Fall 2023 in the field of Computer Networks, Network Measurement and Security.</b>